Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 Cynthia gives birth to the couple's second child, Ella, on April 21—and files for divorce on July 7, citing "emotional abandonment" of their family as well as a heck of a lot of cheating on her husband's part.
 A-Rod denies being unfaithful—and Madonna, one of his rumored paramours, releases a statement via her lawyer insisting she had no relationship with him and had absolutely nothing to do with the split.

-The couple had a prenup, however, so the divorce is settled amicably by September.
-Rodriguez expressed hope that he and Cynthia would soon reach a custody agreement so the co-parenting could commence.
+The couple have a prenup, however, so the divorce is settled amicably by September.
+Rodriguez expresses hope that he and Cynthia will soon reach a custody agreement so the co-parenting can commence—which it happily did.

-A-Rod just shared a pic of him and his ex-wife with Ella at parent-teacher day at her school, so their split appears to have remained amicable.

-Meanwhile, in 2008, Anthony and Lopez welcome twins Max and Emme on Feb.
+Meanwhile, Anthony and Lopez welcome twins Max and Emme on Feb.
 22 (the babies make their debut on the cover of People March 20) and renew their vows in Vegas on Oct.
 12.

 2009

-In February Rodriguez admits to using steroids between 2001 and 2003, citing pressure to perform, and dates Kate Hudson for about seven months before they split up in December.
-Which is interesting, because Hudson had previously dated Lance Armstrong.
+In February Rodriguez admits to using steroids between 2001 and 2003, citing the pressure he felt to rebound quickly from injuries and keep his numbers up, and dates Kate Hudson for about seven months before they split up in December.

 Matrix/Flynetpictures.com

-"It was a really fun summer," a giggly Hudson told David Letterman shortly before she and A-Rod broke up, around the holidays.
+"It was a really fun summer," a giggly Hudson tells David Letterman shortly before she and A-Rod break up around the holidays.
+Coincidentally, she had previously dated Lance Armstrong.

 In 2014, Hudson talked about both of her performance-enhancing exes.
 "Lance and Alex are phenomenal athletes who have made some bad choices and let a lot of people down," she told In Style.
 "It's a decision they made for themselves and they've got to loathe it."